Procrastination test

 Too Much Going On

-Many people feel overwhelmed.
-Have you taken on too much on yourself?
-Are you focusing on too much going on already?
-Imagine trying to catch a hundred balls falling at you at once.
-You’ve got only two hands, so there will be some slipping by.
+Many people simply feel overwhelmed.
+Have you taken on more than you can hold?
+Imagine trying to catch a hundred balls thrown at you at once.
+You've only got two hands, so some are going to slip past.

 Afraid of the Task

-The task can be scary.
-Is it so complex that you don’t know where to begin?
-Something unknown, like a new project, can seem dreadful even to try, let alone complete.
+Sometimes the task itself is intimidating.
+Is it so complex you don't know where to begin?
+Anything unfamiliar, like a brand-new project, can feel daunting before you've even started.

 Instant Gratification

-Let’s be honest: we live in the world of social media.
-Quick views are easy and pleasant, so we have become accustomed to seeking immediate rewards and ignoring deadlines.
-Engaging in something that takes time and doesn’t give that to you at once might seem unnatural.
+Let's be honest: we live in a world of social media.
+Quick hits of attention are easy and pleasant, so we get used to chasing immediate rewards and tuning out deadlines.
+Settling into something slower, that doesn't pay off right away, can feel unnatural by comparison.

 Dealing With Procrastination

 Make it easier.
-Huge tasks seem tiring until you break them down.
-Instead of looking at a large item on your dreadful to-do list, go with a gentler approach and divide it into smaller tasks.
+Big tasks feel exhausting until you break them down.
+Instead of staring at one giant item on your to-do list, take a gentler approach and split it into smaller pieces.

-Use a timer & time management strategies.
-Have you tried the Pomodoro Technique or Eat the Frog?
-Numerous approaches can turn managing your time into an enjoyable and straightforward process.
-If that’s not for your procrastination type, just set your timer for a task to, let’s say, five minutes.
+Use a timer and time-management strategies.
+Have you tried the Pomodoro Technique or "eat the frog"?
+Plenty of methods can make managing your time feel lighter and more doable.
+If those don't suit your procrastination type, just set a timer and commit to five minutes.

 Remove distractions.
-If you’re easily distracted, eliminate them to make the task manageable.
-Your brain likes shiny things like social media or fun side-quests, so find a quiet place and put those screens away.
+If you're easily pulled away, clear those distractions out of reach so the task feels manageable.
+Your brain loves shiny things like social media and fun side-quests, so find a quiet spot and put the screens away.

 Find a professional.
-We’ve already said that procrastination is often rooted in something else.
-A reliable therapist can help you understand the patterns you’ve found with the help of our procrastination style quiz and start managing your emotions and behaviors.
-Show them the results of your test and ask for a deeper assessment.
+As we've said, procrastination is often rooted in something deeper.
+A good therapist can help you make sense of the patterns you spotted with our procrastination style quiz, and support you in working with your emotions and behaviors.
+Bring your results along and ask for a deeper look.
+Liven is a tool to support that journey, not a replacement for professional care.

 Be kind to yourself.
-It can be tempting to self-criticize, but negative self-talk won’t achieve anything good.
-You are human, and it’s normal to struggle sometimes.
-Give yourself time to adjust and learn new things, and you’ll see how much you’re capable of.
+It's tempting to pile on the self-criticism, but harsh self-talk rarely gets you anywhere good.
+You're human, and struggling sometimes is normal.
+Give yourself room to adjust and learn, and you may surprise yourself with how much you're capable of.

 Summary